Quick Start Guide

 Via an Internet Browser (MailStore Web Access)

-MailStore Web Access provides users with access to the archive via any Internet browser.
-No additional software needs to be installed on the user computers.
-Simply enter http://servername:8461 in your browser (for an encrypted connection, enter https://servername:8462).
-Make sure to replace servername with the actual name of the computer where MailStore Server is installed.
+MailStore Web Access provides users with access to the archive via any Internet browser and due to its responsive design also supports mobile devices.
+No additional software needs to be installed on the user's computers.
+Simply enter https://servername:8462 in your browser.
+Make sure to replace servername with the actual fully qualified domain name (e.g. mailstore.example.com) of the computer where MailStore Server is installed.